whataboutyou-ai/eunomia/docs/get_started/user_guide/check_permissions.md

-The **`POST /check`** endpoint verifies whether a principal is allowed to access a resource based on their attributes.
-The API evaluates the access rules using a combination of registered entity attributes and/or attributes provided at runtime.
-The endpoint returns a boolean value (`true` for allowed access, `false` for denied access).
+The **`POST /check`** endpoint verifies whether a principal is allowed to perform an action on a resource based on their attributes.
+The API evaluates the authorization policies using a combination of fetched entity attributes and/or attributes provided at runtime.
+The endpoint returns a boolean value (`true` for allowed action, `false` for denied action).

 You have three options when calling this API:

 1. **Using Identifiers Only:**
    Supply the registered identifiers of the principal and resource.
-The server will retrieve their attributes from the database.
+The server will fetch their attributes from the database.

 2. **Using New Entities (Attributes Only):**
    Do not provide registered identifiers.
 Instead, supply the attributes directly in the request.
-In this case, no lookup is performed; only the runtime attributes are used.
+In this case, no fetching is performed; only the runtime attributes are used.

 3. **Using Identifiers and Attributes:**
    Provide both the registered identifiers and additional attributes.
-The server will merge the registered attributes with those given at runtime before performing the access check.
+The server will merge the fetched attributes with those given at runtime before performing the authorization check.

 ---